OpenIndiana/oi-docs/docs/handbook/systems-administration.md

 ```

 This will list the size of each file in the current directory and all
-subdirectories, starting with the smallest up to the largest files.
+sub-directories, starting with the smallest up to the largest files.

 #### Who is logged on to the system